MicrosoftDocs/azure-dev-docs/articles/terraform/includes/authenticate-to-azure.md

 ### Terraform and Azure authentication scenarios

 Terraform only supports authenticating to Azure via the Azure CLI.
-Authenticating using Azure PowerShell is not supported.
+Authenticating using Azure PowerShell isn't supported.
 Therefore, while you can use the Azure PowerShell module when doing your Terraform work, you first need to authenticate to Azure using the Azure CLI.

 This article explains how to authenticate Terraform to Azure for the following scenarios.
 For more information about options to authenticate Terraform to Azure, see [Authenticating using the Azure CLI](https://registry.terraform.io/providers/hashicorp/azuread/latest/docs/guides/azure_cli).